jimjamdev/woocss/README.md

 ROADMAP

 1. Complete base sassanimation for import.
-2. Get susy, or a version of working in libsass
+2. Get Susy, or a version of, working in libsass
-3.
+3. Get Breakpoint, or a version of, working in libsass
+4. Complete more components
+5. Work on woojs.
+Jquery/Zepto library.

 == Installation =======================================================